 We live in the age of virality, where some of the most powerful social movements of the 21st century – think the Arab Spring uprisings, #BlackLivesMatter and #MeToo – sprawled to all corners of the earth at speed through the power of social media.
 Platforms like Facebook, Youtube, Twitter, and Instagram have revolutionised activism, and allow us to connect with like-minded people in ways we’ve never been able to before.
 If there’s a cause you care about, there’s likely a whole community of people out there advocating for the same thing through social media.
 Strive to connect with them and rise up together.

 7. Know where your money goes

-It’s likely that the bank you use and the super fund you invest your retirement money in, both have ties with unethical industries that may go against your beliefs.
-Animal cruelty, fossil fuels, tobacco and nuclear armaments are just a handful of the harmful things your financial institutions could be funding.
+It’s possible that the bank you use and the super fund you invest your retirement money in, both have ties with unethical industries that may go against your beliefs.
+Animal testing for cosmetics, mining fossil fuels, producing tobacco and armaments are just a handful of the harmful things your financial institutions could be funding.
 If these industries form part of what you are advocating to change, consider switching to an ethical bank or an ethical super fund like Cruelty Free Super